Charles F. Shoemaker: Career

 In 1878, Shoemaker was transferred to the office of Sumner I. Kimball, then the Chief of the Revenue Marine Bureau and was assigned investigating duties and heard complaints against keepers at all Life-Saving Service stations.
 In 1880, he was assigned to investigate the sinking of the British barque M & S Henderson near the Pea Island Life-Saving Station.
 After taking statements from the station crew and survivors of the shipwreck, Shoemaker concluded that the surfman on watch had been negligent as a lookout and that the station's keeper had lied under oath.
 Both were dismissed and Shoemaker appointed Richard Etheridge, a black surfman as the new keeper.
 Etheridge was the first black keeper of a life saving station and was permitted to have an all black crew on the recommendation of Shoemaker; a situation that lasted until 1947 when the station was disestablished.

 Shoemaker was assigned as executive officer on the USRC Seward in 1882 which at the time patrolled the Gulf Coast and was homeported at Bay Saint Louis, Mississippi.
 In 1885 he was once again detailed to the USLSS, first as an assistant inspector of the Third District and later as inspector of all districts except the Twelfth district on the Pacific coast.
 During this assignment, he located and obtained sites for stations, conducted 300 investigations, and brought serious charges against four assistant superintendents of the service.
-In April 1891 he was assigned as the commanding officer of USRC Washington at the Port of New York.
+In April 1891 he was assigned as the commanding officer of USRC Peter G. Washington at the Port of New York.
 After shifting Washington to Philadelphia in 1893, he assumed command of the newly commissioned USRC Hudson in Philadelphia and returned to New York for harbor patrol duty.